-Bromley Lib Dems are opposing the site of the new secondary school for 1260 children proposed at 1 Westmoreland Road (the old DHSS building).
+Bromley Lib Dems opposed the site of the new secondary school for 1260 children at 1 Westmoreland Road (the old DHSS building).
 We recognise the desperate shortage of secondary school places in the Borough and therefore support the concept of this school with a focus on health and wellbeing subjects.
 However, the site chosen is deeply flawed:

 1. The school’s tiny footprint - necessitating a 10-storey building with no playing fields and very limited outside space.